BMW N62

-The BMW N62 is a naturally aspirated V8 petrol engine which was used in BMW cars from 2001–2010.
+The BMW N62 is a naturally aspirated V8 petrol engine which was used in BMW cars from 2001 to 2010.
 It also remained in small-scale production for the Morgan Aero until 2019.
 The N62 is the world's first engine to use a continuously variable-length intake manifold, and BMW's first V8 to feature variable valve lift (called Valvetronic).

 Unlike its predecessor and successor, there was no M version of the N62.

 In the International Engine of the Year awards in 2002, the N62 was awarded "International Engine of the Year", "Best New Engine" and "Above 4-litre" categories.

 Design

 The N62 was a clean sheet design and not a direct evolution of the M60 engine line that evolved into the M62 engine.
-The N62 has a bore of 92 mm and stroke of 82.7 mm for a total displacement of 4,398cc and features double-VANOS variable valve timing on both the intake and exhaust camshafts (the M62 features variable valve timing on only the intake camshaft).
-As per the M62, the N62 has double overhead camshafts (DOHC) with four valves per cylinder, an aluminium engine block, an aluminium cylinder head and offset fracture-split forged powdered metal connecting rods.
-It was also the first V8 and only the second BMW engine to feature Valvetronic technology which on the N62 varies the valve lift of the engine from .03mm to 9.85mm.
+The N62 4.4L has a bore of 92 mm and stroke of 82.7 mm for a total displacement of 4,398cc and features double-VANOS variable valve timing on both the intake and exhaust camshafts (the M62 features variable valve timing on only the intake camshaft).
+As per the M62, the N62 has double overhead camshafts (DOHC) with four valves per cylinder, an aluminium engine block and an aluminium cylinder head.
+The N62 4.4 featured offset fracture-split forged powdered metal connecting rods and it was also the first V8 and only the second BMW engine to feature Valvetronic technology which on the N62 varies the valve lift of the engine from .03mm to 9.85mm.
 The redline is 6500 rpm.
 Valvetronic technology allows for variable valve timing, variable lift and variable duration and the N62 adjusts the lift instead of utilizing the throttle body during normal operation.
-The engine does feature a throttle body but this is only used for emergency applications in the event of Valvetronic failure and for certain cold start conditions.
-A vacuum pump is mounted to cylinder bank 1 to supply vacuum for the brake booster and secondary air injection ports.
+The engine does feature a throttle body but this is only used for emergency applications in the event of Valvetronic failure, for certain cold start conditions and to maintain a set amount of vacuum in the intake during low load conditions such as cruising on the highway or idling.
+The vacuum pump mounted on the bank 1 cylinder head only supplies the brake booster and certain auxiliaries with vacuum, making the use of the standard TB for manifold vacuum control a requirement for proper functioning of the crankcase ventilation system as well as the fuel evap valve and other emissions related systems.

 The N62B44 is the only production engine in the world to feature a continuously variable length intake manifold known as the DIVA intake (not to be confused with the DISA intake as used on many other BMW production engines).
-The intake length path begins to shorten at 3,500 and is progressively shortened until it reaches it's shortest length at the engine's redline.
+The intake length path begins to shorten at 3,500 RPM and is progressively shortened until it reaches its shortest length at the engine's redline.
+This maximizes torque throughout the RPM range, producing a much broader torque curve and more peak HP.